Productivity

 Practice mock interviews

-A mock interview can help you practice your responses to the frequently asked questions in an interview-like setting.
+A mock interview can help you practise your responses to the frequently asked questions in an interview-like setting, helping you prepare for a job interview.
 You can book an appointment with your University Career Services for a mock interview.
 Share the job description and your application pack with the career advisor beforehand so they can ask questions accordingly.
 And there’s a tip for you: your interview questions will probe deeper into the role and how your experiences and education or skills align with them.

 Use the STAR Method to answer behavioural questions